 A simple script & library to handle syncing remote mercuial repositories

-Python 2.7 & Mercurial 2.3 are recommended, though others will probably work.
+Python 2.7 & Mercurial 2.3 are recommended, though others may work.

 Synchg depends on these python packages:

-- That the mq extension is enabled on the remote machine(s)
+It also requires the mq mercurial extension is enabled on any remote machines it is used with.